Today is my first post in a new series, all about the struggles we’re facing during the pandemic.

-Today is my first post in a new series, all about the different struggles we are all facing during the pandemic and subsequent UK lockdowns.
-I want to discuss issues such as social life, online learning, and health anxiety- and I also want to offer tips and advice to staying positive, and ways to keep looking out for ourselves during this tough time.
+I want to discuss issues such as social life, online learning and health anxiety – and I also want to offer a few tips to stay positive and look out for ourselves during this tough time.

-I understand that everyone is experiencing a myriad of issues in lockdown– and every person will have a different experience of what this pandemic means for them.
+I understand that everyone is experiencing a myriad of issues in lockdown – and every person will have a different experience of what this pandemic means for them.

-But I hope this series can offer a few ways to stay positive for the future, looking ahead to a time when restrictions are lifted and we can return to normal.
-This won’t be our lives forever, and I hope this series shows you that whatever you are feeling or experiencing- someone else is too!
+However, I hope this blog post series can offer a few ways to stay positive for the future, looking ahead to a time when restrictions are lifted and we can return to normal.

-My first post is all about social life- or during the pandemic, what social life?!
+In this first blog post, I want to discuss social life – or during the pandemic, what social life?!

-I don’t think many of us have much of a social life at the moment- and that’s okay.
+I don’t think many of us have much of a social life at the moment – and that’s okay.
 We’re doing our bit until cases start to go down and we can safely mix with others.
-But I think it’s important to acknowledge the impact this lack of socialisation can have on us all, with lots of us experiencing loneliness and loss of hope during these troubling times.

-While at the moment it may seem like we’ll never be able to enjoy care-free parties or nights-out again- we will get there one day, and in the meantime we need to make the most of the things we do have.
 Most of us have phones and access to the internet, and we are lucky to have excellent ways to stay in touch with our friends and family while things get back to normal.

 Go For a Walk with Someone

-I think we’re all a bit fed up of going for what feels like our millionth walk- but while it’s one of the only things we can do at the moment it’s a great idea to make the most of time outside.
-When the weather isn’t too bad, meet up with a friend for a nice walk.
-Spring is on its way, and hopefully we’ll be able to make the most of the nice weather as we did in the summer months.
+I think we’re all a bit fed up with going for what feels like our millionth walk – but while it’s one of the only things we can do at the moment, it’s a great idea to make the most of time outside.

 Take Part in an Activity

-Just because you and your friends are separated right now doesn’t mean you can’t still have some fun!
-At the start of the first lockdown, I watched a few films and series’ with my friends, and it’s lovely to watch something at the same time as someone else- it makes you feel like you’re kind of spending time together, even while you’re apart.
+At the start of the first lockdown, I watched a few films with my friends, and it’s lovely to watch something at the same time as someone else.

 Video-call Someone